This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Are you looking for the best beaches to visit on Nusa Lembongan?
-In my previous article about the best places to stay, I said that the island is like a vacation from your Bali vacation.
+Are you looking for the best beaches on Nusa Lembongan?
+I always say that Lembongan is like a vacation from your Bali vacation.
 And it really is!

 While Nusa Lembongan is plenty quiet, there is also an array of activities to partake in like surfing, yoga, snorkeling and enjoying sunset cocktails in one of the charming beach bars.
 Because at the end of the day, it is all about the beaches here.